itchio/butler/docs/steam-sync.md

 You'll be prompted for the password and, if the account has Steam Guard enabled, for the code or for approval in the mobile app.
-The username and password is not stored, it is only used during authentication to exchange for an authorization code.
+The username and password are not stored, they are only used during authentication to exchange for an authorization code.

 ### What logging in grants